wintercms/docs/services-session.md

 - `array` - sessions are stored in a simple PHP array and will not be persisted across requests.
 </div>

-> **Note:** The array driver is typically used for running unit tests to prevent session data from persisting.
+> **NOTE:** The array driver is typically used for running unit tests to prevent session data from persisting.

 #### Reserved keys